SHAPE Involve and Engage: frequently asked questions

 Can I deliver my project online?

-Yes, you can deliver your project online or in person.
+Yes, you can deliver your project online, in person, or in a hybrid setting.
 There are benefits to each option for delivery and you should consider which will offer the best means through which to engage your target audience and achieve your aims.

 How can I make sure my project or activities are accessible?
 Can the Academy offer advice?